Public API¶

 ¶

 RFC 6902 remove operation.
-Removal of the root sets it to null.
+Removal of the root returns MISSING.

 Source code in jsonpatchx/builtins.py